 If the AV node failed, the AV bundle would take over.
 If it failed, the Perkinje fibers would start the heartbeat, and if they failed as well, a group of cells somewhere else in the heart would start pulsing.
 However, the further away the heart gets from its normal pattern and rate of beating, the less blood it pumps and receives, until eventually it can no longer sustain life.

 Abnormalities in the heart’s normal rhythm, known as arrhythmias, are a common problem in heart disease.
 Arrhythmias can be minor and unimportant, or severe and life threatening.
 There are many different kinds of arrhythmias, including:

-- Tachycardia- An abnormally fast heartbeat.
+Tachycardia – An abnormally fast heartbeat.
 If the heart beats too fast is does not spend enough time in diastole.
-Therefore the heart chambers do not fill up enough with blood, so the heart does not pump out an adequate amount of blood for the needs of the cells.
+The heart chambers do not have enough time to fill up enough with blood, so the heart does not pump out an adequate amount of blood for the needs of the cells.
 In addition, the lack of time in diastole causes the heart muscle itself (myocardium) to suffer since it is in diastole that blood flows from the coronary arteries into the heart muscle.

-- Bradycardia- An abnormally slow heart beat.
+Bradycardia – An abnormally slow heart beat.
 If the heart beats too slowly the blood pressure decreases and it does not generate enough flow of blood to the cells.
 One of the first signs of this is called syncope, which is the same this as passing out and becoming unconscious because the brain does not get enough blood at the proper pressure.

-- Heart block- Occurs when the electrical impulse has difficulty passing through the AV node.
+Heart block- Occurs when the electrical impulse has difficulty passing through the AV node.
 There are 3 different degrees of heart block- 1st, 2nd, and 3rd.